View jobs and tasks

 Console

-To view a job's task details using the Google Cloud console, describe a job to open the Job details page and see the Task details section.
+To view a summary of a job's tasks using the Google Cloud console, view the details of a job to open the Job details page.
+Then, see the Task details section.

 gcloud

-To list the tasks for a job's tasks group using the gcloud CLI, use the gcloud batch tasks list command.
+To view a list of the tasks in a job's tasks group using the gcloud CLI, use the gcloud batch tasks list command with the following flags:

 Replace the following: